zhengkezhou1/kgateway/api/README.md

         - Include all the appropriate json and kubebuilder annotations on fields and structs.
         - Make sure to include a unique `shortName` in the kubebuilder annotation for the resource.
         - Avoid using slices with pointers. see: https://github.com/kubernetes/code-generator/issues/166
-        - Define RBAC rules using the `+kubebuilder:rbac` annotation (note: this annotation should not belong to the type, but rather the file or package.).
-Alternativly, define RBAC rules in the helm chart in `install/helm/gloo/templates/44-rbac.yaml`.
+        - RBAC rules are defined in `doc.go` via `+kubebuilder:rbac` annotation (note: this annotation should not belong to the type, but rather the file or package).
     - Define a struct for the resource list (containing the metadata fields and `Items`)
 3. Run codegen via `make generated-code -B`.
 This will invoke the `controller-gen` command specified in [generate.go](/hack/generate.go), which should result in the following:
     - A `zz_generated.deepcopy.go` file is created in the same directory as the Go types.
     - A `zz_generated.register.go` file is created in the same directory as the Go types.
 To help with registering the Go types with the scheme.
-    - A CRD file is generated in [install/helm/gloo/crds](/install/helm/gloo/crds)
+    - CRDs are generated in the CRD helm chart template dir: `install/helm/kgateway-crds/templates`
-    - RBAC role is generated in `install/helm/gloo/files/rbac/role.yaml`
+    - RBAC role is generated in `install/helm/kgateway/templates/role.yaml`
     - Updates the `api/applyconfiguration` `pkg/generated` and `pkg/client` folders with kube clients.
 These are used in plugin initialization and the fake client is used in tests.

-## Background

-Historically, we have defined Gloo Gateway custom resources using protobuf files, which are then converted to Go types via solo-kit or skv2 codegen.
-This was also the initial implementation for the kube gateway resources, however we pivoted to using Go types for a few reasons.

-Some of our Gloo Gateway APIs depend on Kubernetes [Core](https://github.com/kubernetes/api) and [Apimachinery](https://github.com/kubernetes/apimachinery) APIs, because our user-facing APIs (e.g GatewayParameters) allow users to configure some parts of Kubernetes resources (e.g. pod/container security context, affinity, tolerations) directly.

-The source of truth for the Kubernetes APIs are the Go types defined in the Kubernetes repos, and protobuf files get generated from the Go types.
-Initially, the Gloo Gateway protobuf files imported a copy of the generated Kubernetes protobuf files, but:

-- There turned out to be inconsistencies between the structure of the generated protobuf files and the source APIs (e.g. extra embedded fields).
-- Maintaining a copy of the generated files meant that we would need to remember to update them whenever we upgraded Kubernetes library versions in Gloo Gateway.